 With multi-factor authentication, your users are required to provide a password and another piece of information, such as a code that was sent to their mobile phone, to sign in.

 Conditional access offers an intelligent assessment of granting or blocking access.
 It’s enforcing multi-factor authentication based on factors such as group membership, application sensitivity, device state, location and sign-in risk.

 Privileged access management provides additional control over user identities that require privileged access, including the ability to discover, restrict, and monitor them.

 Secure remote access enables protected access to on-premises applications published with Azure AD without having to use a virtual private network (VPN).
 Azure Active Directory Premium features multi-factor authentication, access control based on device health, user location and identity.
 It also provides security reports, audits, and alerts.

 Cross-organizational collaboration makes it easier to grant vendors, contractors, and partners with risk-free access to in-house resources with Azure AD B2B collaboration.

-Below is an example of how Microsoft EMS protects the identity of your users using Advanced Threat Analytics.
+How Microsoft EMS protects the identity of your users using Advanced Threat Analytics:

 Microsoft Intune is another feature of Microsoft Enterprise Mobility + Security that provides more advanced features and benefits such as: